hdbeukel/james/james/james-core/README.md

 6. Parallel tempering
 7. ...

-In addition, a greedy subset sampling heuristic is available (LR subset search) as well as exhaustive search, which is of course only feasible for problems with a reasonably small search space.
+Exhaustive search is also available, which is of course only feasible for problems with a reasonably small search space.

-The core also contains specific components for subset selection such as a predefined solution type, a generic problem specification and various subset neighbourhoods.
+In addition, the core contains specific components for subset selection such as a predefined solution type, a generic problem specification and various subset neighbourhoods, as well as a greedy subset sampling heuristic (LR subset search).

 Documentation
 =============

-More information, user documentation and examples of how to use the framework are provided at the [James website][james-website].
+More information, user documentation and examples of how to use the framework are provided at the [website][james-website].
 Additional developer documentation is posted on the [wiki][james-wiki].

 License and copyright